How to Measure Entity Resolution Rate: A Framework for CMOs

 About Christian Lehman

 Christian Lehman is Co-Founder of AuthorityTech — the world's first AI-native Machine Relations agency.
-He tracks which companies are winning and losing the AI shortlist battle across every major B2B vertical, and writes about what the data actually shows.
+He writes AI shortlist intelligence from live B2B buying queries: which brands surface, which sources get cited, and where visibility breaks.

 Christian Lehman